regchiu/web-accessibility-notes/README.md

 ### Which Elements Should Have Focus?

-We should typically only add `tabindex` attributes to interactive elements, and not to our site content.With this in mind, consider a web page that looks like the following:
+We should typically only add `tabindex` attributes to interactive elements, and not to our site content.
+With this in mind, consider a web page that looks like the following:

 ![Which Elements Should Have Focus?](src/focus/which-elements-should-have-focus.png)